BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-1/EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 <image>
-![A concise summary of Guideline 17 which outlines the requirements for assessing group-specific risks and overall solvency needs for insurance and reinsurance groups.
+A concise summary of Guideline 17 which outlines the requirements for assessing group-specific risks and overall solvency needs for insurance and reinsurance groups.
 It specifies factors to be included in the Own Risk and Solvency Assessment (ORSA) record, such as sources of capital, capital transferability, strategic alignment, and specific group risks.

-#### Guideline 17 – Group specificities on overall solvency needs
+**Guideline 17 – Group specificities on overall solvency needs**

 The participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should adequately assess the impact of all group specific risks and interdependencies within the group and the impact of these risks and interdependencies on the overall solvency needs.
 They should take into consideration the specificities of the group and the fact that some risks may be scaled up at the level of the group.